 - Victor Papanek, Design for the Real World

-We all know there's more than one way to skin a cat, and it’s clear that there's no single right way to do it––although some ways will be more difficult (and messier) than others.
-The same goes for designing a toaster; of the limitless potential candidates, no single form or mechanism is the correct answer to designing something that toasts bread.
+We all know there's more than one way to skin a cat––though some ways will be more difficult (and messier) than others.
+The same goes for designing a toaster; of the limitless options, no single form or mechanism is the correct answer to designing something that toasts bread.
 The ultimate toaster design is not out there, like some undiscovered chemical element, waiting to be realized––it doesn't exist.

 When I first started working as a product designer, this underlying uncertainty––that a design would never be definitively "right" or "wrong"––was a source of unease.
 Not only were there no right answers, there was no longer a guarantee that a feasible solution to any particular problem existed at all.
 After so many years of engineering school, of growing accustomed to working primarily on prescribed problems with defined answers, this was unnerving.
 The security and satisfaction of converging upon one right answer was nowhere to be found.
 I had to adopt whole new way of thinking about "rightness" and "wrongness"–– which took some practice.